jmparlett/cptemplate/README.md

 Then this tool may help you out.

 It works based off the template files included in the repo.
 You can modify them however you like, but adding additional ones or adding a new language will require modifying the code.
+Its tested on linux, and will probably function on Mac OS as well.
+It will not work for windows however.

 ## Usage
 - `-l` Language supports C, C++, Python, and Go.
 You can also provide "none" to create just a folder with notes.